StefH/Portable.ConcurrentDictionary/README.md

 ```

-This project is slightly based on https://github.com/SaladLab/NetLegacySupport
+This project is based on https://github.com/SaladLab/NetLegacySupport